forresttappan281/comp250/README.md

-a simple program to introduce me to utilizing github repositories.
+a simple program to introduce me the utilization of github repositories.